Fanoos: Multi-Resolution, Multi-Strength, Interactive Explanations for Learned Systems: The Methodology of Fanoos

 and $\mathsf{UV}(b,\mathscr{C}_{i}(R, H))$ is the set of variables in $b$ that are not constrained by $\mathscr{C}_{i}(R, H) \cap P_b$; since the boxes are multivariate and our predicates typically constrain only a subset of the variables, we select predicates based on how many boxes would have open variables covered by them.
 Pseudocode for this process can be found in algorithm \ref{algo:getApproximateMultivariateSetCoverPartA}.
 Notice that $K_f$ is not necessarily an approximately minimal covering of $B$ with respect to members of $P$---by forcing $p \in P'_b$ when calculating the cover score $\mu$, we enforce additional specificity criteria that the covering should adhere to.
 At this stage, due to the nature of $P'_b$ being more specific than $P_b$, it is possible that some members of $K_f$ cover one another --- that is, there may exist $p \in K_f$ such that $K_f \setminus \{p\}$ still covers as much of $B'$ as $K_f$ did.
-By forming $K_f$, we have found a collection of fairly specific predicates that are capable of covering $B'$ to the largest extent possible --- but we now must remove predicates that are dominated by the collection of other, potentially less-specific predicates that we had to include.
-To address this concern, we simply perform another covering,
+By forming $K_f$, we have found a collection of predicates that can cover $B'$ to the largest extent possible, selected based on how much of $B'$ they were \textit{specific} over (given by the first argument to $\mathscr{C}_f$ when forming $K_f$).
+We now perform another covering, in order to remove any predicates that are dominated by the collection of other, potentially less-specific predicates that we had to include:

-After forming $C_F$, any boxes that fail to be covered even partially (for example, because $P_b$ or $P'_b$ are empty) are reported with a box-range predicate: atomic predicates that simply list the variable range in the box (ex: ``Box(x : [-1, 0], y: [0.5, 0.3])''). \footnote{Minimizing occurrences of box-range predicates (if desirable) can be related to discussion in \cite{DBLP:journals/ai/Shrager87} regarding the need for weak, universal rules to --- as the phrase goes --- prevent items failing through the cracks of what is covered elsewhere.} In other words, we extend $C_F$ to a set $C'_F$ by introducing new predicates specific to each completely uncovered box so that $C'_F$ does cover all boxes in $B'$.
+Here, similar to the subscript for $K_f$, the subscript $F$ is the iteration for which this covering converges.